openssh/openssh-portable/README.md

 As not all tests in the stock regression suite pass, run `oqs-test/run_tests.sh` instead of simply executing `make tests` to ensure the build was successful.

+To run the following tests, the `/regress` folder must have been populated using either `oqs-test/run_tests.sh` or `make tests`.
 To execute a connection test with a randomly chosen key-exchange and signature algorithm, run `python3 oqs-test/try_connection.py`.
-If it is desired that each such combination be tested (exactly once), run `python3 oqs-test/try_connection.py all`.
+If it is desired that each such combination be tested (exactly once), run `python3 oqs-test/try_connection.py doall`.
 Be aware that the latter can take a long time due to the number of algorithm combinations available.

 ### Running OQS-OpenSSH